 5. Put your clothes away in storage baskets

 The old basket at the end of the bed: a classic.
 And for good reason – a traditional wicker basket is just the thing for storing pyjamas, bedsheets and towels.
+Find more clothes' storage containers in our buyer's guide.

 A range of good-looking storage baskets is available from The White Company.